 Ferrari 458 Italia Design

 From the sleek shape to the scoop over the rear wheel arches, the exterior of the Ferrari 458 Italia is in line with the Maranello brand’s characteristic style.
 But the Ferrari 458 Italia specs moved the Ferrari style forward by improving aerodynamics.
-The compact design focuses on reducing the car’s weight and lowering its center of gravity.
+The compact design focuses on reducing the 458 Italia’s weight and lowering its center of gravity.
 Other aerodynamic features include side air intakes and a single-opening front grille.
 The flat underbody has air intakes for cooling the engine bay.
-The two air intakes on the rear wings direct cooler air to the oil radiators for the gearbox and the dual clutch, while dragging out the hot air.
+The two air intakes on the rear wings direct cooler air to the oil radiators for the gearbox and the dual-clutch transmission, while dragging out the hot air.
 To wrap up the exterior design of the Ferrari 458 Italia, the triple exhaust pipe gives the car a seriously sporty look.